Sitrozyi/repomix-semantic-compressor/README.md

 | `-e, --exact-tokens` | Use exact BPE tokenizer instead of byte approximation |
 | `--no-auto-pack` | Disable automatic Repomix execution if artifact is missing |

-### Focus Mode (Targeted Slicing)
+### Focus Mode

-Keep full code for what you are actively editing, while reducing everything else to architectural context:
+Keep full code for the module you are editing and reduce everything else to skeletons or summaries:

 ```bash
 npx repomix-semantic-compressor --focus src/auth -o auth-context.md